|

 conferences, mostly focused on programming language design and implementation.

-He is married, with three children.
+He is married, with five children.
 When the opportunity arises, he most

 enjoys sitting somewhere behind the bowler's arm on the first day of any Test